Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Acknowledgements

 \section{Acknowledgements}

-We are happy to thank Dr. Aravindh Swaminathan Shankar for his invaluable help with a Python code.
-FS also thanks G.'t Hooft and M.Arpino for useful discussions on the topic.
+We dedicate this work to the cherished memory of Jan Zaanen.
+We thank Dr. Aravindh Swaminathan Shankar for his invaluable help with a Python code.
+F.S. also thanks G.'t Hooft and M.Arpino for useful discussions on the topic.